 Not many people are in the lucky position to live right next to their working space.
 That often means long commutes to get there.
 In addition, you have to get up earlier to get ready for work, decide what to wear, put some makeup on, do your hair, and prepare your food for the day.

 That can easily take an hour or two before you make it to the office and can start to work.
-When you work from home, you don’t need that time.
+When you work from home, you don’t only get to save a lot of money on the commute but you also save a lot of time.
 If you want to, you can use that extra time to sleep longer.

 Or maybe take a nap in the afternoon (I have to admit, I do that pretty much every day).
 Can you imagine being super tired and wanting to do a quick power nap in the office?
 Of course, no chance!

 The before mentioned CoSo Cloud study also found proof for that 45% of the questioned remote workers stated that they are getting better sleep since working from home.